ByDr. Brennan Commerford, D.C.·Last reviewed: May 2026

 What is the best form of Calcium (as Microcrystalline Hydroxyapatite Calcium)?

-How much Calcium (as Microcrystalline Hydroxyapatite Calcium) should I take daily?
+How much Calcium (as Microcrystalline Hydroxyapatite Calcium) should I take?

-What are the benefits of Calcium (as Microcrystalline Hydroxyapatite Calcium)?
+What does Calcium (as Microcrystalline Hydroxyapatite Calcium) support?

 Ready to formulate with Calcium (as Microcrystalline Hydroxyapatite Calcium)?